 This draft document provides background to explain the requirements in the draft Frequency Response Standard (BAL-003-1).
-This document will evolve based on Industry comments on the standard and is expected to become Attachment A to the standard.
+This document will evolve based on Industry comments on the standard and is expected to become Attachment A to the standard..

 Requirement 1